 Nanny Elisabet Still Mc Kinney (31 July 1926 – 7 May 2009), is one of the most important modern Finnish designers of glass and ceramics.
 During the golden age of the Finnish art industry in the 1950s Still belonged to the great names of design.

 Still was born in Helsinki and studied at Finland’s Central School of Arts and Crafts (Aalto University) and graduated in 1950.
 Before the end of her studdies she started working for Riihimäki Lasi (Riihimäen), Finland’s largest glass-works, and remained there until 1976.

-Nanny Still designed these lights in the late 1950s for Raak Amsterdam and they are most likely the only lights she designed for the company.
+Nanny Still designed these lamps in the late 1950s for Raak.
 It was a colaboration between Raak, Nanny Still and Val Saint Lambert from Belgium.

 Nanny Still married in 1958 with American George Mc Kinney and moved to Brussels in 1959.

 In 1972 she won the Pro Finlandia medal and in 1954 she received the Diploma of Honor at the Triennale in Milan, Italy.